imyanzhen/imyanzhen.github.io/index.md

 I also [teach classes]({{ site.baseurl }}/teaching/) in FinTech and cryptoventures and introcution to MIS for several different groups of students at HKUST.

+###If you're an undergrad or grad student at HKUST, I'm also hiring for part-time/full-time RA work.
+Shoot me an email if you're interested!

 My  research interests  include:
 - Digital Technologies and Social Justice